htruong/ezpi4me/README.md

 # [EzPi4ME - Getting rid of Intel ME, for mere mortals](https://github.com/htruong/ezpi4me/)

-_The easiest, and most straightforward method to clean Intel ME on any machine._
+_The easiest, and most straightforward method to get rid of the Intel ME._

 This project helps you create a Raspberry Pi image that can clean the Intel ME blob from your machine.
 In other words, "me-cleaner for dummies."